Our waiting list is currently full. Please check back next year regarding upcoming litters.

 At Maplecove, we typically only have one or two litters a year.
 That way we can thoroughly research the breeding, and devote as much time as possible to each individual puppy.
 All of our puppies are born and raised in our home with someone here all day.
 They are vet checked, wormed, and up-to-date on all shots prior to leaving.

-Starting at an early age, we expose each puppy to different surfaces, play equipment, noises, people and our cat.
-This is very important in order for them to gain confidence and helps create a wonderful well rounded personality.
+Starting at an early age, we expose each puppy to different surfaces, play equipment, noises, and people.
+They are also brought up with our cat which is helpful when they go into homes with other pets.
+All of this exposure is very important in order for them to gain confidence and helps create a wonderful well-rounded personality.
 Temperaments are very important to us, and we will not keep or breed dogs that are unstable or questionable.
 We follow the Puppy Culture guidelines for creating healthier, more outgoing dogs and have been thrilled with the results.

 HIPS: X-rays are performed and evaluated by the Orthopedic Foundation for Animals to make sure there are no abnormalities or hip dysplasia present.